-It is pretty much common knowledge, cars depreciate.
+It is pretty much common knowledge that cars depreciate.
 You will never get your money back out of a car unless you drive it for 20 years.
 You are paying a pretty penny for the use of a vehicle whether you finance it or not the minute you drive it off the dealership lot.

 Your vehicle is most likely insured for Actual Cash Value, aka what it is worth at the time of loss.
 If you are not able to pay 20% down on your auto loan, you need gap insurance to cover the difference.

 Extended Car Loans Could Mean No Gap Insurance

-Anyone purchasing a car loan with a term longer than 4 years is an ideal candidate for gap insurance.
+Anyone purchasing a car loan with a term longer than four years is an ideal candidate for gap insurance.
 If you owe a lot more than what your total loss payoff check is issued for, you probably have an extended car loan with no gap insurance.

 A storm is definitely brewing if you were enticed into wrapping your old car loan in with your new.
-Your car insurance is not going to pay old debt, even if it is wrapped into your current car loan.
+Your car insurance is not going to pay an old debt, even if it is wrapped into your current car loan.
 A total loss accident means its time to pay up or try to get a lender to wrap the difference of this loan into a new one (which is never recommended).

 That is until a total loss situation, now you have to pay for a warranty on a car you can no longer drive.
-Make sure to check into cancelling your warranty, a refund is not impossible.
+Make sure to check into canceling your warranty, a refund is not impossible.

-Sales Tax, Title, and Registration
+Keep Sales Tax, Title, and Registration in Mind

 Taxes and title fees are not so cut and dry.
 More than half of all the states are required to cover these expenses.
 It is certainly a good idea to ask your claim's rep if the fees are covered and what restrictions apply.

 A great way to get a total loss payout lower than your car loan payoff is to buy a vehicle with no money down.
 A total loss accident will be your worst nightmare if you do not have gap insurance.
 Again it comes down to depreciation.
 Think of it as paying your down payment now vs. at the time of purchase.